JannieI/canvas-workstation-V3/src/app/roadmap.md

 2. Make look and feel customisable
 3. Warn user if 2 Sl on the same dataset for the same field?

-**Tables**
-1. WE (for table) - make cols drag and drop
-2. Maybe make this a separate component ... ?

 **Scheduler**